HL7/smart-app-launch/input/pages/brands.md

     * e.g., a national lab's portal might have one Endpoint for FHIR R4 and another for FHIR R2
     * e.g., a national lab's portal might have one Endpoint for laboratory results and another for imaging results
 * *Multiple Brands are associated with the same Portal*
-    * e.g., a regional health system might publish a small collection of brands based associated with specific hospitals or clinics that their patients will recognize, each independently branded -- even though all these paths lead to the same portal and FHRI Endpoints.
+    * e.g., a regional health system might publish a small collection of brands based associated with specific hospitals or clinics that their patients will recognize, each independently branded -- even though all these paths lead to the same portal and FHIR Endpoints.

 ### FHIR Profiles